vooidt/Elden-Ring-Mod-Engine-2-Launcher/README.md

 Installation:
 - install through the release
-- place the installed folder anywhere
+- unzip it somewhere
-- (optional) create shortcut of exe file and place on desktop
+- (optional) create shortcut of the EldenRingModLauncher.exe file and place it on desktop
 - done!

 have fun playing modded elden ring!